The 6 Simplifications of Positive Psychology – The Hot Mess of Measuring Happiness

 In 2011, Using techniques freely employed by psychology researchers, Joseph Simmons “proved” that listening to “When I’m Sixty Four” by The Beatles causes people to misremember their age as something younger.11 With 95% statistical significance, no less!

 The simple explanation – he discarded the data he didn’t like.

 Participants were asked to write down their age twice – once before they listened to the song, and once after.
 Who likes wasting time at the psychology lab?
 No one.
 In their hurry, it’s expected that a few folks would make a mistake.

-However, for every person who accidently adds a year to their age, there should be a person who accidently drops one.
+However, for every person who accidentally adds a year to their age, there should be a person who accidentally drops one.